What is Emphasis in Photography? (Examples + Techniques)

 Understanding Emphasis in Photography

 As a photographer, emphasis is one of the most essential concepts to grasp.
 Emphasis in photography refers to the way that a photographer draws attention to specific elements within a photograph.
-By doing so, the photographer creates a focal point and highlights the most crucial aspects of the image.
+By doing so, the photographer creates a focal point and highlights the key parts of the image.
 This is done through many ways including composition, framing, color, depth of field, and contrast.

 Importance of Emphasis in Photography